usnistgov/ndn-dpdk/app/fwdp/README.md

 This package implements the forwarder's data plane.

-The data plane consists two types of threads, *input thread* and *forwarding thread*.
-Each thread runs in a DPDK lcore, allocated from "RX" or "FWD" role.

 ## Input Thread (FwInput)

 A FwInput runs an **iface.RxLoop** as the main loop ("RX" role), which reads and decodes packets from one or more network interfaces.
-Bursts of received L3 packets are processed by [InputDemux3](../inputdemux), configured to use NDT for Interests, and high 8 bits for Data and Nacks.
+Bursts of received L3 packets are processed by [InputDemux3](../inputdemux), configured to use NDT for Interests, and use PIT token for Data and Nacks.

 ## Crypto Helper (FwCrypto)

 FwCrypto provides Data implicit digest computation.
-It runs `FwCrypto_Run` as the main loop ("CRYPTO" role).

-When FwFwd threads an incoming Data packet and finds a PIT entry whose Interest carries the ImplicitSha256DigestComponent, it needs to compute the Data's implicit digest in order to determine whether the Data satisfies the Interest.
+When FwFwd processes an incoming Data packet and finds a PIT entry whose Interest carries the ImplicitSha256DigestComponent, it needs to know the Data's implicit digest in order to determine whether the Data satisfies the Interest.
-Instead of doing the computation in FwFwd and blocking other packet processing, the FwFwd passes the Data to FwCrypto.
+Instead of doing the computation in FwFwd, which would block other packet processing, the FwFwd passes the Data to FwCrypto.
-FwCrypto computes Data digest using a DPDK cryptodev, stores the implicit digest in the mbuf header, and re-dispatches the Data to FwFwd using [InputDemux](../inputdemux).
-FwFwd can then re-process the Data, and use the computed implicit digest to determine whether it satisfies the pending Interest.
+After digest computation, the Data packet goes back to FwFwd, which can then re-process the Data, and use the computed implicit digest to determine whether it satisfies the pending Interest.

+FwCrypto runs `FwCrypto_Run` as the main loop ("CRYPTO" role).
+It receives Data packets from FwFwd threads through a queue, and enqueues crypto operations toward a DPDK cryptodev.
+The cryptodev computes SHA256 digest of the packet and stores it in the mbuf header.
+FwCrypto then dequeues completed crypto operations from the cryptodev, and e-dispatches the Data to FwFwd using a [InputDemux](../inputdemux) that is configured to use PIT token.

 ## Forwarding Thread (FwFwd)